News Releases and Announcements

-Dog owners have until March 1 to obtain one-, two- and three-year permits for their pooches
+Dog owners have until March 1 to obtain one-, two- and three-year permits for their pets

-Up to 6 inches of snow, 25-35 mph winds, bitter temperatures expected throughout and after event
+Six to 10 inches of snow, bitter temperatures expected during and after event

-County government's finances remain on solid ground thanks to ongoing conservative budgeting and a strengthening local economy.
+County government's finances remain on solid ground thanks to ongoing conservative budgeting and an improving local economy.